Posture Braces Reviewed By a Posture Expert

 How do we know if a posture brace or in the broader scope a device is effective?
 The desired effect of posture devices is to correct posture and to do it such a way as to create long-term benefit.

-In order for this to happen, they need to first meet two main criteria:
+They need meet two main criteria:

-- The second requirement of a posture device is it needs to “work” long term.
+The second requirement of a posture device is it needs to “work” long term.

 It is a mistake to assume a device works because it improves posture as soon as it’s worn.
 A person knowing they are being watched, consciously or unconsciously corrects their own posture.
-The posture needs to maintain correction to some degree when not using the device.
+To some degree posture needs to maintain correction in the absence of the device.

 Questions you should ask in choosing a posture brace

-- How easy is it to put on?
+- How easy is it to put on

-- Easy to adjust?
+- Easy to adjust

-- Easy to clean?
+- Easy to clean

-- Did you notice your body change immediately?
+- Did you notice your body change immediately

-- Did it relieve pain or discomfort?
+- Did it relieve pain or discomfort

 - What was your impression of its’ appearance – attractive, discreet, etc